putme2yourheart/NumberProgressBar/README.md

 ## Theming

-There are several theming options available through XML attributes which you can use to completely change the look-and-feel of this view to match the theme of your app.
+There are several theming options available through XML attributes which you can use to completely change the view to match the theme of your app.

 ```xml
   app:npb_progress_current="0"                  // set the current progress, default 0